Theological Vision for Physical Space

 by Rev. Blake Altman, Lead Pastor, on behalf of the Session

 We know from Scripture that God’s presence and power does not require a building “since heaven, even highest heaven, cannot contain him” (2 Chronicles 2:6).
 Before his death Steven reminded us, “the Most High does not dwell in houses made by hands” (Acts 7:48).
-The fact that God’s people were not able to build a permanent building -- the temple -- until Solomon’s reign in 971 BC shows us at least two things: 1) you don’t need a church building to accomplish a vision for ministry or be a vibrant community on mission for the Kingdom; 2) God’s tabernacles with His people by indwelling of the Holy Spirit and the essential marks of God’s church can be present without a permanent facility.
-However, we can learn from off-the-cuff comments like the one above because they speak about a culture’s desire for permanence, and we in many ways share those cultural values.
+The fact that God’s people were not able to build a permanent building—the temple—until Solomon’s reign in 971 BC shows us at least two things: 1) you don’t need a church building to accomplish a vision for ministry or be a vibrant community on mission for the Kingdom; 2) God’s tabernacles with His people by indwelling of the Holy Spirit and the essential marks of God’s church can be present without a permanent facility.
+However, we can learn from off-the-cuff comments like the ones Lauren and I heard above because they speak about a culture’s desire for permanence and rootedness; and we in many ways share those cultural values.

 Six years and two church plants later God continues to use Trinity to show that grace changes everything in Jesus Christ.
 While we could continue to set up for forty years like the Israelites, we don’t want to do that and are asking the Lord to answer that prayer.
 We believe Trinity’s vision will be better executed through a permanent facility; we can be strategic with the gospel and hospitable in new ways, breaking through Tulsa’s predominant cultural idols of performance, power, materialism, and comfort with the good news of the gospel.